Backend Delivery Architecture & Queue Management

 Provider Constraints & Flow Control

 Push providers enforce strict rate limits and concurrency quotas.
 FCM restricts concurrent connections, APNs limits HTTP/2 streams, and Web Push endpoints vary by browser vendor.
-Exceeding thresholds results in HTTP 429 or 503 responses.
+Exceeding thresholds results in HTTP 429 or 503 responses, and the way you absorb a sustained 429 directly determines whether a campaign completes or stalls — see Handling 429 Too Many Requests from push services.

 Unbounded queue growth during campaign bursts requires proactive backpressure.
-Implementing Rate Limiting & Throttling via token bucket algorithms maintains dispatch velocity within safe boundaries.
-Adaptive pacing dynamically adjusts worker concurrency based on real-time provider feedback.
+A token-bucket rate limiter maintains dispatch velocity within safe boundaries while adaptive pacing dynamically adjusts worker concurrency based on real-time provider feedback.

 export class TokenBucketRateLimiter {